Oh My Dad!

-Oh My Dad! is a Philippine situational comedy series broadcast by TV5.
-Directed by Jeffrey Jeturian, it stars Ian Veneracion in the title role.
-It premiered on October 24, 2020 on the network's Todo Max Weekend afternoon block.
-The series concluded on April 24, 2021 with a total of 26 episodes.
-In June 2021, the show became available on Brightlight Productions programming affiliate ABS-CBN's streaming platform iWantTFC and worldwide via The Filipino Channel.
-The show also airs its reruns on All TV since January 7, 2023.
+Oh My Dad! is a Philippie television situational comedy series broadcast by TV5.
+Directed by Jeffrey R. Jeturian, it stars Ian Veneracion in the title role.
+It aired on the network's Todo Max Weekend afternoon line up and worldwide on Kapatid Channel from October 24, 2020 to April 24, 2021.
+In June 2021, the show became available on Brightlight Productions programming affiliate ABS-CBN's streaming platform iWantTFC and worldwide on TFC.
+The show begin airing reruns on All TV from January 7 to July 8, 2023, and was replaced by the rerun of John en Ellen.

 Premise

 Matthew Balderama (Ian Veneracion), a former PBA player/matinee idol tainted by scandal returns home to the Philippines after a long stint in the United States.
 To his surprise, his three "children" as a result of his wild love life come knocking at his doorstep, begging for him to take them in.
 Matthew makes an attempt at juggling sudden fatherhood with romance and fame, taking it one day at a time.